UWCubeSat/found/README.md

 ## Building FOUND
 - Clone the repository (`git clone https://github.com/UWCubeSat/found.git`)
 - Go into the directory (`cd found`)
-- Compile the executable (`make`)
+- Compile the executable via GNU Make or CMake (below for more information)
 - Execute the executable (`./build/bin/found`)
 - Execute the test suite (`./build/bin/found-test`)

-As this repository uses GNU Make to generate its artifacts, you'll need to rerun `make` everytime you change the code.
+This repository uses a dual build system, using GNU Make and CMake.
+As usual if your code changes, you must remake your file.
+The `build.sh` script abstracts the difference for you.
+It is run as:

+`./build.sh make [GNU Make options]`
+`./build.sh cmake "[CMake Configuration Options]" "[CMake Build Options]"`

 # Usage
 The main executable, which is found in `./build/bin/found`, operates as a standard command-line based program.
 The usage is: